 >> Download the detailed data on the OECD indicators of employment protection for OECD and non-OECD countries (Excel file)

 - the synthetic indicators of the strictness of regulation on dismissals and the use of temporary contracts

 - the 21 items used to compile the synthetic indicators

 >> Download the synthetic indicators on the OECD indicators of employment protection for OECD and non-OECD countries through OECD.Stat, the online statistical platform of the OECD

 The OECD employment protection indicators are compiled from 21 items covering different aspects of employment protection regulations as they were in force on January 1st of each year:

-Regulation of temporary contracts, including regulation of fixed-term and temporary work agency contracts with respect to the types of work for which these contracts are allowed and their duration, as well as regulation governing the establishment and operation of temporary work agencies and requirements for agency workers to receive the same pay and/or conditions as equivalent workers in the user firm, which can increase the cost of using temporary agency workers relative to hiring workers on permanent contracts.
+Regulation of temporary contracts.
+Includes regulation of fixed-term and temporary work agency contracts with respect to the types of work for which these contracts are allowed and their duration; regulation governing the establishment and operation of temporary work agencies; requirements for agency workers to receive the same pay and/or conditions as equivalent workers in the user firm, which can increase the cost of using temporary agency workers relative to hiring workers on permanent contracts.